-In addition to the B.A.Min. and A.A.Min. degrees, Nazarene Bible College offers one non-degree program: Ministry Preparation Program.
-This program is currently not approved for Federal Financial Aid.
+In addition to the B.A.Min. and A.A.Min. degrees, Nazarene Bible College offers one non-degree program: Ministry Preparation Program (MPP).
+The MPP program meets the requirement for the elder ordination course of study for the Church of the Nazarene.
+The program is currently not approved for Federal Financial Aid.